-Our Communications major is designed to help you serve as a leader, whatever your specialization.
-Our coursework offers a broad-based set of skills, with key opportunities along the way for developing passions, pursuing individualizing learning and taking on internships.
+Our Communication major is designed to help you serve as a leader, whatever your specialization.
+Our coursework offers a broad-based set of skills, with key opportunities along the way for developing passions, pursuing individualized learning and taking on internships.

-Integrated Marketing: Modern marketing is interdisciplinary — pulling not only from communications but from business, economics, sociology, and politics.
-A marketing professional working today needs to be comfortable with a diverse team of experts, developing successful strategies for communications that incorporate approaches and ideas across sectors.
+Integrated Marketing: Modern marketing is interdisciplinary—pulling not only from communication but from business, economics, sociology, and politics.
+A marketing professional working today needs to be comfortable with a diverse team of experts, developing successful strategies for communication that incorporate approaches and ideas across sectors.